Biden withdraws Tanden's nomination to be White House budget chief | Politics

 Biden withdraws Tanden's nomination to be White House budget chief

-The White House on Tuesday withdrew the nomination of Neera Tanden to head its budget office, bowing to political reality as her selection ran into stiff opposition over tweets that upset lawmakers.
+President Joe Biden on Tuesday withdrew the nomination of Neera Tanden to be his budget director, in the first Capitol Hill rebuff of one of his nominees, after her selection ran into stiff opposition over tweets that upset lawmakers.

 In a letter to the president released by the White House, Tanden acknowledged her nomination had become more than an uphill climb.
 "Unfortunately, it now seems clear that there is no path forward to gain confirmation, and I do not want continued consideration of my nomination to be a distraction from your other priorities," Tanden said.